 — Melissa Galan, Communications Supervisor, Bellaire Police Department, Bellaire, TX

 “I’ve spent 27 years in some capacity of law enforcement and attended many supervisor training courses, so when I was scheduled for this I thought, “Been there, done that,” and I wasn’t overly enthusiastic.
 Holy cow was I wrong!
 I left the retreat with a new outlook on supervision and leadership.
 This training changed my life and is making me not only a better supervisor but, more importantly, a better person.“

 — Mark Yamma, Communications Supervisor, Leander Police Department, Leander, TX

-“I can’t say enough about how amazing the 911 Effective Supervision Retreat was and how well it’s tailored to teach us to communicate more efficiently!
+“I can’t say enough about how amazing the 911 Effective Supervision Training Event was and how well it’s tailored to teach us to communicate more efficiently!
 We were challenged to dig deep into ourselves to find what scares us, how to face it, and how to turn it around to overcome it.
 This was truly the greatest training experience in all of my career!
 Thank you to all of our instructors for putting an amazing class together!”

 — Deborah Thach, Dispatch Supervisor, Round Rock Police Department, Round Rock, TX

 “I have been to three other supervisor conferences and this is by far the best of them.
-The location of the retreat was an integral part of the learning experience; the ability to bond with the other attendees in an essentially remote location allowed each of us to really discuss the talking points of each session and get immediate feedback regarding the class as well as our shared experiences and agency similarities.
+The location of the event was an integral part of the learning experience; the ability to bond with the other attendees in an essentially remote location allowed each of us to really discuss the talking points of each session and get immediate feedback regarding the class as well as our shared experiences and agency similarities.
 The sessions themselves were immediately relevant to what I am experiencing in my agency and the presenters have first-hand knowledge and experience with the challenges that are unique to public safety communications and civilian law enforcement.”

 — Jennifer Garner, Telecommunications Coordinator, Pearland Police Department, Pearland, TX